 - Pecorino Romano and

-The first two cheeses are grated, the later is cut in chunks.
-You will notice that I used the medium sized holes of my box grater and not the small holes.
+The first two kinds of cheese are grated, and the latter is cut in chunks.
+You will notice that I used the medium-sized holes of my box grater and not the small holes.

-Once the two cheeses have been grated, combine them thoroughly with the flour.
+Once the two kinds of cheese have been grated, combine them thoroughly with the flour.

 You now have two options: